hao-lee/Graphvizer/README.md

 # Graphvizer

 `Graphvizer` is a `Graphviz` plugin for Sublime Text 3.
-It can render the image automatically in real-time while you are editing the `dot` language file.
+It can render the image automatically in real time while you are editing the `dot` language file.
 What you need to do is just editing your file at the speed of thought and this plugin will do other things for you.
 If your dot file has syntax errors, the plugin will give you some messages.

 # Features